General Requirements for the Global Studies major, regardless of concentration:

 Additional Requirements and Information

 - We strongly encourage you to study abroad.
 For those who do not study abroad and receive credit toward the Global Studies General Requirements, an additional 3 unit course at the 300 or 400 level is required.

 - We strongly prefer you to select a study abroad location and your regional specialization consistent with your chosen language of study (e.g., if you wish to study in Latin America, you must satisfy your language requirement with either Portuguese or Spanish).

 - You may receive a maximum of 6 credits from a single semester, 12 credits from a year, or 3 credits from a summer term of study abroad.

-- You may apply no more than 12 total credits to the Global Studies major from study abroad, University College, summer school at other US universities, or any combination thereof.
+- You may apply no more than 12 total credits to the Global Studies major from study abroad, the School for Continuing & Professional Studies (formerly University College), summer school at other US universities, or any combination thereof.